 Tandem Solar Cells can be used in solar panels

 A tandem solar cell is a subtype of multijunction solar cells.
 They are crucial in photovoltaics (PV) research and industry.
-These cells can convert a broader range of solar spectra into electricity.
-And these can potentially achieve higher power conversion efficiencies (PCE) than conventional single-junction cells.
 By stacking multiple layers with different bandgaps, tandem cells capture more of the solar spectrum.
 This allows them to surpass the fundamental efficiency limit (radiative efficiency limit) of single-junction cells and convert sunlight more efficiently.

 Tandem solar cells are available in two configurations: 2-terminal and 4-terminal, each with its efficiency limits.
 These tandem solar cells were conceptualized in 1970s.
 And currently, these have achieved efficiencies of up to ~40% PCE.
 Despite challenges in manufacturing and cost, ongoing research aims to optimize their performance and stability, making them a promising route for enhancing the efficiency and adoption of clean solar energy.